DanielMwendwa/DanielMwendwa.github.io.src/content/about/experience.md

     date_start: '2019-09-24'
     date_end: '2022-04-30'
     description: |2-
-        * Developed an analytics dashboard for monitoring, logging and alerting data pipeline metrics.
+        * Developed an analytics dashboard for monitoring, logging, and alerting data pipeline metrics.

-        * Developed, managed and maintained Operations Dashboard (Python, D3.js and Firebase).
-It helped the team mainly monitor SMS traffic across different mobile network operators, and message coding progress.
+        * Developed, managed, and maintained an Operations Dashboard (using Python, D3.js, and Firebase) that helped the team monitor SMS traffic across different mobile network operators and message coding progress, gathering user feedback for improvement.

-        * Gathered user feedback both within and outside the organisation on ways of improving the dashboard further.
-This became the go-to tool within the organisation for monitoring critical project processes and tasks.

-        * Provided technical support and maintenance to enable the smooth running of operations in the organisation including assisting colleagues in resolving technical issues; actively updated, maintained and monitored AVF computers, 3rd party software, networks and peripherals; maintaining a working log of technical support requests to enable us to mitigate them in the future proactively.
+        * Provided technical support to enable the smooth running of operations in the organization, including actively updating, maintaining, and monitoring computers, 3rd party software, networks, and peripherals, and maintaining a working log of technical support requests to proactively identify and mitigate issues.

-        * Learnt AVF’s pipeline codebase and created a test pipeline.

-        * Collaborated with other software engineers and researchers to co-pilot pipeline operations.
+        * Learned the AVF pipeline codebase and created a test pipeline, collaborating with other software engineers and researchers to co-pilot pipeline operations

         * Monitored deployments, tracked outages, and provided root cause analysis and postmortem solutions for incident responses.